-Id1 is also expressed at high levels in pro-B-cells, but downregulated in pre-B-cells and mature B-cells (25, 26).
-Constitutive expression of Id1 in transgenic mice shows that these animals display severe defects in the development of B-cells, demonstrating that cells in early development express Id1 and subsequently downregulate it as they acquire a mature phenotype (25).
-It is tempting to speculate that mature cells in the RA joint may take up fibroblast derived Id1 via exosome release to regulate cell proliferation in the inflammatory milieu of the RA synovium.
-Cellular crosstalk with Id1 could be a real possibility for transferring information from one cell to another as many inflammatory cells in the RA synovium are unable to make Id1.
-For example, it was recently reported by Bourdonnay, et al that alveolar macrophages secrete the STAT-induced STAT signaling inhibitors SOCS1 and SOCS3 in exosomes and microparticles, respectively, for uptake by alveolar epithelial cells for subsequent inhibition of STAT activation in vitro and in vivo (27).
-Kim et al have generated transgenic mice in which Id1 is expressed specifically in T-cells with the total number of thymocytes in these mice being less than 4% of that in Wt mice (28), again demonstrating the repressive nature of Id1 when overexpressed.
-Most cells were CD4-/CD8- double-negative cells bearing cell surface markers of multipotent progenitor cells, with apoptotic cells constituting about 50% of the total thymocytes.
-Also of note, Tanaka et al reported that the expression of Id1 in cardiac myocytes leads to the induction of apoptosis through a redoxdependent mechanism (29).
-Overall, these findings demonstrate that Id1 is present as both a soluble molecule and in EVs that are likely exosome derived from ST fibroblasts.
+Id1 is also expressed at high levels in pro-B cells, but is downregulated in pre-B cells and mature B cells [36, 37].
+Constitutive expression of Id1 in transgenic mice shows that these animals display severe defects in the development of B cells, demonstrating that cells in early development express Id1 and subsequently downregulate it as they acquire a mature phenotype [36].
+It is possible that mature cells in the RA joint may take up fibroblastderived Id1 (released within exosomes) to regulate cell proliferation in the inflammatory milieu of the RA synovium.
+Cellular crosstalk mediated by Id1 could thus transfer information from one cell to another despite inability of many inflammatory cells in the RA synovium to make Id1.
+Similarly, it was recently reported by Bourdonnay et al. that alveolar macrophages secrete the STAT-induced STAT signaling inhibitors SOCS1 and SOCS3 in exosomes and microparticles, respectively, for uptake by alveolar epithelial cells and subsequent inhibition of STAT activation in vitro and in vivo [38].

+Kim et al. have generated transgenic mice in which Id1 is expressed specifically in T cells with the total number of thymocytes in these mice observed to be less than 4 % of that in Wt mice [39], again demonstrating the repressive nature of Id1 when overexpressed.
+Most cells were CD4-/CD8- double-negative cells bearing cell surface markers of multipotent progenitor cells, with apoptotic cells constituting about 50 % of the total thymocytes.
+Also of note, Tanaka et al. reported that the expression of Id1 in cardiac myocytes leads to the induction of apoptosis through a redox-dependent mechanism [40].

-As previously noted, Id1 is upregulated in RA SF.
-We show herein that Id1 initiates cell signaling events via a receptor not yet known.
-We did find that Id1 stimulates EPC signaling through pP38 and pJnk at almost all times measured, but not through Erk{1/2} or PI3k.
-Peak upregulation of pP38 and pJnk was found at a stimulation time of ~5 minutes that plateaus at 45 minutes.
-This is in contrast to HMVECs that display more of a delayed response to Id1, showing significance in pJnk expression after 15 minutes, then plateauing at 30 minutes.
-The kinetics of HMVEC and EPC signaling to Id1 with respect to pJnk reveals differences in these cells, with the mature EC showing a weaker response to Id1 than EPCs.
-Nonetheless, this experiment does show that it is possible for pJnk to be a common signaling molecule in both EPCs and HMVECs when stimulated with Id1.
-This finding also identifies EPCs and ECs as cells able to bind Id1, further characterizing Id1 as both a vasculogenic and angiogenic mediator in the RA joint (12).
+As previously noted, Id1 is upregulated in RA SF, and we show herein that Id1 initiates cell signaling events via an as yet unknown receptor.
+We did find that Id1 stimulates EPC signaling through \pP38 and \pJnk at almost all times measured, but not through Erk1⁄2 or PI3k.
+Peak upregulation of \pP38 and \pJnk was found at a stimulation time of approximately 5 min and persisted for at least 45 min.
+This is in contrast to HMVECs that displayed a more delayed and subtle response to Id1, showing significance in \pJnk expression after 15 min, then plateauing at 30 min.
+The kinetics of HMVEC and EPC signaling in response to Id1 with respect to \pJnk reveals differences in these cells, with the mature ECs showing a weaker response to Id1 than EPCs.
+Nonetheless, this experiment does show that it is possible for \pJnk to be a common signaling molecule in both EPCs and HMVECs when these cells are stimulated with Id1.
+This finding also identifies EPCs and ECs as cells able to bind Id1, further characterizing Id1 as both a vasculogenic and angiogenic mediator in the RA joint [12].